ooni/probe-cli/docs/design/dd-003-step-by-step.md

-In doing that, we will also propose an incremental plan for moving the tree forward from [the current state](https://github.com/ooni/probe-cli/tree/1685ef75b5a6a0025a1fd671625b27ee989ef111) to a state where complexity is moved from the measurement-support library to the implementation of each individual network experiment.
+In doing that, we will also propose an incremental plan for moving the tree forward from [the current state](https://github.com/ooni/probe-cli/tree/1685ef75b5a6a0025a1fd671625b27ee989ef111) to a state where complexity is transferred from the measurement-support library to the implementation of each individual network experiment.

 ## Index